-I knew years in advance that I had to take the internal medicine boards in 2015.
+I knew years in advance that I had to take the Internal Medicine recertification exam in 2015.
 Since my husband works in football, I knew I better not schedule the test for the fall.
 So, April 2015 was it.

 My study plan?
 I had a vague idea that I’d buy the standard board review books and maybe take an internal medicine board review course.
 I’ve been in practice all this time, right?
 The material would be really familiar to me by now, right?